Are you looking forward to invest in SBI Life Smart Privilege Plan?

 You can surrender the policy at any time during the policy term, once surrendered the policy cannot be revived

-Procedure to surrender your SBI Life Smart privilege Plan:
+Procedure to surrender/Cancel your SBI Life Smart privilege Plan:

 If the policyholder wants to surrender his/her life insurance policy, the policyholder needs to submit reason(s) for policy surrender and the surrender form needs to be submitted at the nearest SBI Life Insurance Branch, along with the following documents.
 They are as follows –